 Languages

-One of the best things that UPrep offered, and a main feature that compelled me to attend UPrep, was the Chinese language classes.
-Other than the teacher being one of the coolest people I’ve ever met, there have been so many great things that came out of it.
+Other than the teacher being one of the coolest people I’ve ever met, there have been so many great things that came out of taking UPrep's Chinese language courses.
 We learned not only how to speak and sound authentic, but also how to understand the Chinese culture.
-I’ve taken Chinese at UPrep for the last seven years.
-Being able to put a smile on my grandparents’ faces as I converse with them in their native language is one of the greatest gifts UPrep has given to me." –Joseph Yeung '21
+Being able to put a smile on my grandparents’ faces as I converse with them in their native language is one of the greatest gifts UPrep has given me."
+Joseph Yeung '21

 UPrep's Middle School language program offers a broad introduction to language learning and culture.
 The courses develop students’ speaking, listening, reading, and writing skills, introduce basic grammar concepts, and begin to lay the foundation toward proficiency in the target language.